dhellmann/pymotw-3/source/bisect/index.rst

           each time an item is added to the list.

 The :mod:`bisect` module implements an algorithm for inserting elements into a list while maintaining the list in sorted order.
-For some cases, this is more efficient than repeatedly sorting a list, or explicitly sorting a large list after it is constructed.

 Inserting in Sorted Order
 =========================